The nekRS Input Files

 thermal divergence |

-To shorten the syntax above, the type m
+To shorten the syntax above, the type m is shorthand for occa::memory, and f is the

 name of the function, which can be any user-defined name.
 Other parameters that appear in the